kateahn6/social-links/README.md

 - CSS

 ### Useful Resources
-- [w3schools](https://www.w3schools.com/) - This helped me with learning CSS styles to adjust the margins for the button designs and adding the hover animation on top of the buttons
+- [w3schools](https://www.w3schools.com/) helped me with learning CSS styles to adjust the margins for the button designs and adding the hover animation on top of the buttons

 ## Author
 - [Frontend Mentor](https://www.frontendmentor.io/profile/kateahn6)